Tarifit: Loanwords

 Tarifit has loaned a fair amount of its vocabulary from Arabic, Spanish and French.
 Around 51.7% of the vocabulary of Tarifit is estimated to have been borrowed (56.1% of nouns and 44.1% of verbs).
-All loaned verbs follow Riffian conjugations, and some loaned nouns are Berberized as well.
+All loaned verbs follow Tarifit conjugations, and some loaned nouns are Berberized as well.
 A lot of loans are not recognizable because of sound shifts that have undergone, e.g. ǧiřet /ber/ 'night' (Arabic: al-layla), hřec /ber/ 'sick' (Arabic: halaka).